littleredshack/socketbi/README.md

 SOCKETBI is a data server and websocket client.
 The two run totally separate code and communicate via a websocket api.

 The server runs on nodeJS.
 Start it by running 'node app.js'.
-The server can be configured to connect to any number of datasources.
+On startup the server connects to any number of configured datasources.
 These can be SQL, NoSQL, asynchronous messages or even a bit of custom javascript.
 The idea then is that a client connects to the server over a socket and receives a list of available datasource names.

 Datasource names can either refer to something like a MySQL or Mongo database - the client can then specify a query to run against that datasource - or a name in the list could refer to a prebuilt query on the server.
 In this case the client just requests that datasource name and gets the data back.
 So lots of flexibility and control there.